 LinuxGSM Stats is an

-opt in voluntary feature that allows you to provide selected information about your game server to the lead developer of LinuxGSM (Daniel Gibbs) by enabling the
+opt in voluntary feature that allows you to provide selected information about your game server to be displayed on linuxgsm.com by enabling the

 All data collected is used to provide an insight of which game servers, distro and servers are popular with game server admins.
 This will assist in prioritising LinuxGSM development and give me (Daniel Gibbs) a never before insight of the numbers of people using LinuxGSM.
 This is a massive personal motivator as it has previously been difficult to know how many people actually use LinuxGSM.